Mesa Verde National Park: Pueblo I: 750 to 900

 750 marks the end of the Basketmaker III Era and the beginning of the Pueblo I period.
 The transition is characterized by major changes in the design and construction of buildings and the organization of household activities.
 Pueblo I people doubled their capacity for food storage from one year to two and built interconnected, year-round residences called pueblos.
 Many household activities that had previously been reserved for subterranean pit-houses were moved to these above-ground dwellings.
 This altered the function of pit-houses from all-purpose spaces to ones used primarily for community ceremonies, although they continued to house large extended families, particularly during winter months.
-During the late 8th century, Pueblonians began building square pit structures that archaeologists call protokivas.
+During the late 8th century, Pueblo people began building square pit structures that archaeologists call protokivas.
 They were typically 3 or 4 feet deep and 12 to 20 feet wide.

-The first pueblos appeared at Mesa Verde sometime after 650; by 850 more than half of Pueblonians lived in them.
+The first pueblos appeared at Mesa Verde sometime after 650; by 850 more than half of Pueblo people lived in them.
 As local populations grew, Puebloans found it difficult to survive on hunting, foraging, and gardening, which made them increasingly reliant on domesticated corn.
 This shift from semi-nomadism to a "sedentary and communal way of life changed ancestral Pueblo society forever".
-Within a generation the average number of households in these settlements grew from 1-3 to 15-20, with average populations of two hundred people.
+Within a generation the average number of households in these settlements grew from 1–3 to 15–20, with average populations of two hundred people.
 Population density increased dramatically, with as many as a dozen families occupying roughly the same space that had formerly housed two.
 This brought increased security against raids and encouraged greater cooperation amongst residents.
 It also facilitated trade and intermarriage between clans, and by the late 8th century, as Mesa Verde's population was being augmented by settlers from the south, four distinct cultural groups occupied the same villages.